About

 Our Team:

 Anastasia de Waal is Director of I Can Be.
-She was previously Deputy Director of think tank Civitas, where her research and broadcasting focused on education and family policy, and where she developed and set up I Can Be.
-A Trustee of parenting support charity Family Lives, she is also a qualified primary school teacher.
+She was previously Deputy Director of think tank Civitas, where her research and broadcasting focused on education and family policy.
+Chair of parenting support charity Family Lives, she is also a qualified primary school teacher.

 Claire Daley is Deputy Director of I Can Be.
 She has previously worked in editorial, research and project management roles in a national charity, a medical royal college, an education publisher and the civil service.